AuctU/GitProjMgr/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/fb23382bcf57c609832661874d3019a43555d6ae.svg 'Repobeats analytics for GitButler')

-GitProjMgr is very much like GitButler, which is a git client that lets you work on multiple branches at the same time.
+GitProjMgr is only a fork, right now exactly very much like GitButler, which is a git client that lets you work on multiple branches at the same time.

 GitButler allows you to quickly organize file changes into separate branches while still having them applied to your working directory.
 You can then push branches individually to your remote, or directly create pull requests.

-In a nutshell, it's a more flexible version of `git add -p` and `git rebase -i`, allowing you to efficiently multitask across branches.
+In a nutshell, GitButler is a more flexible version of `git add -p` and `git rebase -i`, allowing your computer to efficiently multitask across branches.
+Having the **software multi-task** across branches, while the **devs are single-minded focused on the the differences**, instead of forcing the dev to multi-task in different windows or different machines is a HUGE DEAL!

+*The benefit is all in your MIND...*

-## How Does GitButleer (GB) / GitProjMgr (GPM) Work?
+### How Does GitButleer (GB) / GitProjMgr (GPM) Work?

 GB/GPM keep track of uncommitted changes in a layer on top of Git.
 Changes to files or parts of files can be grouped into what we call virtual branches.
 Whenever you are happy with the contents of a virtual branch, you can push it to a remote.
 GB/GPM makes sure that the state of other virtual branches is kept separate.

-## How Do These Virtual Branches in GB or GPM Differ From Git Branches?
+### How Do These Virtual Branches in GB or GPM Differ From Git Branches?

 The branches that we know and love in Git are separate universes, and switching between them is a full context switch.
 GB/GPM allows you to work with multiple branches in parallel in the same working directory.
 This effectively means having the content of multiple branches available at the same time.